doctorfree/nvim-lazyman/README.md

 message on startup I have not yet figured out how to eliminate.

 Unsupported Neovim configurations can be installed and initialized in this manner but, as you see, there may be issues.
+Often the issue is not with the Neovim configuration but simply an installation or initialization process that Lazyman does not yet support.
+For example, the excellent Neovim configuration framework at https://github.com/NvChad/NvChad includes some user interaction during initialization.
+I have not yet figured out how to automate that type of initialization.

-Feel free to open an issue at https://github.com/doctorfree/nvim-lazyman/issues to help tackle any problems installing or initializing Neovim configurations with Lazyman.
+Feel free to open an issue at
+https://github.com/doctorfree/nvim-lazyman/issues to help tackle any problems installing or initializing Neovim configurations with Lazyman.